Upper Elementary Program

 We are proud of the diversity that our families bring to our community.
 We welcome all religions and cultural backgrounds, and seek to enrich all of our lives through awareness, experiences, and sharing of these riches.
 Christian education, Holiday recognitions, cultural studies, and character-building lessons increase awareness of our commonalities and of what makes us each unique.
 A yearly International Festival is held to showcase the beauty of our school’s multinational/multicultural population.
 In order to become a more understanding community, our school continues to grow and study in these areas as students, parents, teachers, and staff.

 History begins with the concept of the passage of time, geologic time, and the study of civilizations throughout history.
 Your student will study early humans, defining civilizations, ancient cultures, exploration of the earth, and American history.
 Experiencing a three-year cycle of the Montessori history sequence will give your child an enriched sense of awe for those that came before us and an appreciation for the gifts they left behind.

-Homework is assigned in upper elementary because our students are working to build a consistent work cycle.
+Homework is assigned in upper elementary as it allows our students to build a consistent work cycle.
 They are utilizing text books, preparing for assessments, and developing time management skills.
 Homework supports all the skills that are gained in school.
-Our families value homework because it builds independence and shares insight into the studies and progress taking place in school.
+We value homework because it builds independence and shares insight into the studies and progress taking place in school.
 It also illustrates areas that may need practice for improvement.
 These tasks could include: math each night, vocabulary for the week, literature, and extensions of science projects.
-Daily practice of a musical instrument and the Spanish language are expectations.
+Daily practice of a musical instrument and the Spanish language are also expectations.